in

 Q5.
 Can a license be transferred from one developer to another?

 JMB.
 Yes.
-In fact you can do this yourself using our website once the company has purchased more than one license.
-Log in to the Client Center and on the left-hand side there's a link called "Manage & Assign Licenses" where you can assign a particular license to a given email address (that's how we differentiate between developers).
+In fact you can do this yourself using our website once your company has purchased more than one license.
+Log in to devexpress.com, click on My Account, and then Assign Licenses.
+You can then assign a particular license to a given email address (that's how we differentiate between developers).
 You also assign a password at the same time.

 Q6.
 Can a single developer license be used on any number of machines?

 JMB.
 To a certain extent.
-The EULA specifically states two, but to be honest we don't worry unless there's obvious piracy going on.
+The EULA specifically states two, but to be honest we tend not to worry unless there's obvious piracy going on.

 Q7.
 Do you collect any personal information during activation?